-DBHDD Division of Accountability and Compliance is responsible for the oversight of critical incidents and events that affect waiver participants.
+DBHDD Office of Critical Incident Management and Investigations is responsible for the oversight of critical incidents and events that affect waiver participants.
 Data on critical incidents or events that affect waiver participants are collected in accordance with procedures specified in Appendix G-1-d.
+The DBHDD ASO described in Appendix A summarizes incident data quarterly by types of incidences, number of incidences per provider, and timeliness of final investigative reports.
 DBHDD provides an annual report to the Medicaid Agency which summarizes the trends in incident reports as well as response and remediation to the trends.

 Georgia's incident management system offers providers a structured, web-based method for reporting incidents and sentinel events in well-defined categories indicating type and severity of the incident.
-Data are collected real-time in an application-based format as reported by service providers and support coordination agencies.
+Data are collected real-time in a database format as reported by service providers and support coordination agencies.
 Incident reports are cataloged by category in order to identify trends in type of incident or provider occurrence and compiled for reporting, analysis, and response.
-The DBHDD Division of Accountability and Compliance reviews all incident reports and responds according to standards of promptness developed around severity of the incident and incident type.
+The DBHDD Office of Incident Management and Investigations reviews all categories of incident reports and responds according to standards of promptness developed around severity of the incident and category type.
 Individual investigations form the basis of response from a compliance perspective.
 Potential for re-occurrence is mitigated through monitoring facilitated by corrective action plans developed by the provider and submitted to DBHDD for review, approval and ongoing compliance audits.